 Testing in a wind tunnel is costly, so testing on a velodrome with your power meter might be a cheap alternative.
 You will need at least one assistant to take split times for each lap when you do the tests.
 With some training in this setup, you can try different positions and equipment and see which combination saves the most watts.

 Using a power meter is the more challenging part, but I promise that it is very satisfying when you save a couple of watts.

 Power Meters for Pacing Control

-There are a lot of riders who start out too fast in intervals and then slow down in the last part of the interval.
-The problem about this is that the first part of the interval requires such a great amount of anaerobic work that they get exhausted too early.
-They reduce the pace and can’t maintain the power output required to stimulate the aerobic system sufficiently.
+There are a lot of riders who start too fast in intervals and then slow down in the last part of the interval.
+The problem is that the first part of the interval requires a significant amount of anaerobic work that they get exhausted too early.
+As a result, they reduce the pace and can’t maintain the power output needed to stimulate the aerobic system sufficiently.

 The result is that the interval subjectively is a challenging experience but objectively a poorly controlled aerobic interval.
 Knowing how many watts they can maintain over a given period makes it much easier for them to control the pace during the interval.